-If you are planning a trip to Ireland and wondering what to do, you might be inspired by my four-day road trip starting in Dublin and going around southern Ireland.
+If you are planning a trip to Ireland and wondering what to do, you might be inspired by my five-day road trip starting in Dublin and going around southern Ireland.

-A road trip in Ireland is the best way to see the country so that you can take your time at a pub for lunch or stop to photograph the beautiful countryside, or pull over and dash into a little shop or a castle.
+A road trip in Ireland is the best way to see the country so that you can do things like take your time at a pub for lunch, or stop to photograph the beautiful countryside, or pull over and dash into a little shop or a castle.

-If you only have five days to a week in Ireland, this itinerary is be for you.
+If you only have five days in Ireland, this itinerary is for you!

 It starts in Dublin, goes around the south coast to Cork, via the Waterford Crystal Factory, then a kiss of the Blarney Stone at Blarney Castle before visiting the cute seaside town of Dingle, a night in Limerick, visiting the rugged Cliffs of Moher, and finishing in beautiful Galway before dropping the car back in Dublin.

 As you can see from this map, you do this entire trip in 13 hours!

 >> By the way, if you love a campervan road trip, click on this link to find campervan sites in Ireland and all the info and things you need to know for renting a camper.

 The cool thing about an Ireland road trip is driving here is really easy!